accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/3.1/index.md

 ---
-title: On each web page, [information](#information-given-by-color) must not be conveyed through color only.
-Has this rule been followed?
+title: In every web page, the [information](#information-provided-by-colour) must not be provided by colour alone.
+Is this rule respected?
 ---